NaveenB2004/SDH/README.md

 ## Why?

 Socket Data Handler is a fully managed communication library.
-It means, this library is helps you to low the pain of using the default socket input and output mechanism.
-This library is working on the top of that default system, but managed in every possible ways (that I can find and develop with my knowledge and experience XD).
-If you love to see how, please take a look at the [developer docs](Docs/Dev/README.md).
+It means this library helps you to lower the pain of using the default socket input and output mechanism.
+This library is working on top of that default system but managed in every possible way (that I can find and develop with my knowledge and experience XD).
+If you wish to see how, please take a look at the [developer docs](Docs/Dev/README.md).

 ## Import?
 It's easy!